 - Teen Titans: Starfire flings Energy Balls from her hand and later gains Eye Beams of the same nature.
 She has various other Combo Platter Powers as well.

-- Harvey Birdman: Birdman can fly and shoot some kind of energy beam.
+- Harvey Birdman, Attorney at Law: Birdman can fly and shoot some kind of energy beam.
 Also, he's solar powered.